EloraBarua62/BookFantasy/README.md

 * Review site of Harry Potter book series.
 * It contains readers review.
 * It contains dashboard.
-* It contains 2 charts.
+* It contains 2 chart.